AngeliqueDawnbringer/node-acme-lambda/README.md

 - change config.js to reflect correct domains
 - npm init
 - serverless deploy
+- add an expiration on the log-group in CloudWatch logs (so you don't get overwhelmed with cost)

 # Common errors
 - Error denied: S3 bucket permissions are wrong